 Let’s start (nearly) at the beginning

-Meet DASE: The Storage Architecture of the Future
+Meet DASE: The Storage Architecture of the AI Era

 Conceived 20 years after Google introduced the idea of shared-nothing systems, VAST’s DASE architecture decouples compute logic from system state and introduces new shared and transactional data structures that (in combination) lay the foundation for the next generation of AI-infused computing.